Thaddeus404/module1-sprint4-submission-tcol/README.md

    - recommend_movies(): Fetches recommended movies based on a selected movie.
    - manage_movie_list(): Allows users to update their watchlist and ratings or delete movies.
    - save_csv() and load_csv(): Save and load user movie lists from CSV files.

+Run this by simply changing your directory to the folder and write python _main.py_ in the terminal